Particular/docs.particular.net/samples/nhibernate/custom-mappings/sample.md

 There are probably even other options but these are the most frequently used.

-NOTE: **Mention here if it is required to add custom mappings for all sagas**
+NOTE: It is not required to create a custom mapping for all sagas.
+Look at the samples on how to both load the auto mapped classes and the custom mappings.

 See [NHibernate configuration](configuration.md) on how you can pass this configuration object to the NServiceBus NHibernate configuration.